johncave/personal-home-page/content/post/my_arch_linux_initial_setup.md

 ```

 ## Configure Timeshift Autosnap
-The `timeshift-autosnap` function will create a BTRFS snapshot of the `/` partition almost instantly whenever the system is updated with `sudo pacman -Syu`.
+The `timeshift-autosnap` package will create a BTRFS snapshot of the `/` partition almost instantly whenever the system is updated with `sudo pacman -Syu`.
 I recommend editing `/etc/timeshift-autosnap.conf` and updating `maxSnapshots=12` as I find 3 can be too few sometimes.

 If you installed Arch with the Grub bootloader and the `grub-btrfs` package, timeshift can make boot entries to take you back in time too.
 I've never found this necessary, as Arch already has a fallback boot option by default.